poissonconsulting/runbisonpic/inst/helpfiles/model.md

 #### Helpful Tips

-- If you set the thinning to 1 and model type to quick you can get a quick run of the model.
+- If you set the thinning to 1 and model mode to quick you can get a quick run of the model.
 This can help to make sure there are no issues with the data before doing a report run that may take a day or more to run.